TheLittleEngineersThatCould/TheLittleEngineersThatCould.github.io/_pages/about.md

 ![Sam](/assets/img/Sam_Headshot_Clear.png){: style="float: left" width="150" height="150"}

 Sam is a chemical engineer from Minnesota with a minor in material science.
+Following graduation, Sam will be working for Emerson in their Engineers in Leadership (EIL) Corporate Rotational Program.
 Learn more about Sam [here](https://www.linkedin.com/in/samuel-leville/).

 <div style="clear:both;"></div>